 Therefore, my research purpose is to better understand how failure experiences in organizations are shared and shaped between people in contexts characterized by unpredictable, ambiguous, everyday, social situations.
 How failure experiences are shaped in these social situations is particularly interesting to understand from two perspectives: 1) the shaping creates the environment in which failures are shared which in turn affects the shaping and which then creates the future environment, etc., 2) depending on how people shape their experiences, alternative solutions and learning will be affected.

 In addition, I have a special focus on the emotional dynamics underlying people´s considerations of sharing failures.
 Typical emotional reactions from failure experiences, which I investigate in depth, are guilt and shame.

 - How do people consider sharing experiences of failure and how are these considerations, cognitively and emotionally, influenced by the interaction between contextual and personal factors?

 - How are failures shaped, i.e. how do people do when they share failure experiences in a social working context?

 - What are the motives behind today's initiatives that encourage people to publicly share personal stories of professional failures?

 Now looking for organizations to conduct the next research study.
 Research questions are always formed in collaboration with the organization

-My research also contains the concept of compassion
+My research also contains the concept of self-compassion

-failure sharing, learning from failure, negative emotions, self-compassion
+failure sharing, failure construction, learning from failure, negative emotions, self-compassion

 Please, feel free to contact me if any interest or question may arise.